 People often want a reward too quickly.
 You “deserve” a car, vacations, and big-ticket items.
 You do, but you must also work and save for them.
 If you buy a $500 TV on credit, it will end up costing you $800 or more due to interest.

-Living like a student (inviting friends for potlucks instead of going out, looking for student offers and free passes, buying discounted food at the end of the day, etc.) helped me get such a fantastic head start in life.
+Living like a student (inviting friends for potlucks instead of going out, looking for student offers and free passes, buying discounted food at the end of the day, etc.) helped me save money in college and get a fantastic head start in life.

-You may not want to live in a 90-square-foot room, but if you can do it — and make a few other little “sacrifices” — it will help you avoid or reduce the burden of student loans for years to come, and even start saving money in college.
+You might not want to live in a 90-square-foot room, but if you can do it — and make a few other little “sacrifices” — it will help you avoid or reduce the burden of student loans for years to come, and even help you start saving money in college.